 Figure M2.
 Comparison of projected SST warming rates (°C / year, 2006-2100 for RCP 8.5) from the large-grain native CMIP5 simulation ensembles and downscaled values, i.e., plotting downscaled projections – native model projections.
-Made with the levelplot function from the rasterVis package in R.

 MPA locations: Coordinates and information for Marine Protected Areas (MPAs) in the world’s oceans were provided by the Marine Conservation Institute, based on a database provided by the UNEP-WCMC and IUCN: